Sencha brewing guide

 +1 tip: Experiment!

-One of the biggest advantages of sencha is that it is very customizable.
+One of the biggest advantages of sencha is that it is highly customizable.

-If you play with temperature, quantity and time, you will get completely different taste experiences – from the same tea.
+If you play with the temperature, quantity, and time, you'll get completely different taste experiences – from the same tea.

 Making tea in a Gaiwan